-□ Subfloor Must Be Flat 0 Make sure the concrete slab is flat to a flatness tolerance of $^{1}/{8}$ " to $^{3}/{16}$ " in a 10- foot radius.
-0 If the slab is out of specification, consider grinding, floating or both.
-Many high spots can be removed by grinding, depressions can be filled with approved patching compounds, and slabs also can be flattened using a self- leveling concrete product.
-0 When sanding or grinding concrete, care must be taken to minimize the amount of silica dust produced.
-OSHA recommends using dust-collection devices or applying water to the concrete before sanding.
-Approved respirators may also be used to minimize the amount of silica dust inhaled. □ Subfloor Must Be Dry 0 Refer to Moisture Requirements and Moisture Testing.
-0 Concrete moisture meters and other tests can be useful in identifying moisture problem areas.
-However, o If a slab tests too high in vapor emission to glue a floor down, consider using a vapor retarder type product, installing a vapor retarder and a plywood sub-floor or using an alternative installation method.
+- Subfloor Must Be Flat - Make sure the concrete slab is flat to a flatness tolerance of 1/8" to 3/16" in a 10foot radius. - If the slab is out of specification, consider grinding, floating or both.
+Many high spots can be removed by grinding, depressions can be filled with approved patching compounds, and slabs also can be flattened using a self-leveling concrete product. - When sanding or grinding concrete, care must be taken to minimize the amount of silica dust produced.
+OSHA recomm ends using dust-collection devices, or applying water to the concrete before sanding.
+Approved respirators may also be used to minimize the amount of silica dust inhaled. - Subfloor Must Be Dry - o Refer to Moisture Requirements and Moisture Testing. - Concrete moisture meters and other tests can be useful in identifying moisture problem areas.
+However, NWFA guidelines specify using relative-humidity testing (ASTM F-2170), calcium chloride testing (ASTM F-1869) or calcium carbide (CM) testing (ASTM D-4944-04 and MilSpec CRD-C154-77) to identify the moisture content of the slab. - If a slab tests too high in vapor emission to glue a floor down, consider using a vapor retarder type product, installing a vapor retarder and a plywood sub-floor or using an alternative installation method. - Moisture readings should not exceed 4.5 when using a Tramex concrete moisture encounter.